 SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 15.
-Value, protect, enhance and restore the landscape quality of Herefordshire, including its rural areas and open spaces.
-Natural environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning aspects of local loss of heritage assets and locally important buildings particularly within a conservation area Countywide data would be too large to incorporate into this template.
-There are no outstanding enforcement actions or appeals concerning local loss of heritage assets and locally important buildings within Withington parish at present.
-No historic records of any planning enforcement action or appeals concerning locally important buildings within the conservation area.
-To wherever possible improve upon or otherwise maintain current status.
-Current status must be verified by Dvt Mgt and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
-Council Dvt Mgt records (searched June 2014)
+Value, protect, enhance or restore the landscape quality of Herefordshire, including its rural areas and open spaces.
+Natural environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning the aspects of local loss of locally important buildings within a conservation area.
+There are no conservation areas within the neighbourhood area.
+N/A N/A N/A N/A L 1 1 I